casdoor/casdoor-website/docs/how-to-connect/single-sign-on.md

 :::

-Just login and go to the home page.
-You will see other apps in the organization ONLY IF you are not a global admin.
-That is to say you can see app list if you are an org admin or normal user.
+Open the profile page and go to the "Home" page (`/` URL path).
+You will see the application list provided by the organization.
+It's notable that only users in organizations other that `built-in` can see the application list in the "Home" page.
+All the global administrators (aka in the `built-in` organization) cannot see it.

 ![sso_homepage.png](/img/how-to-connect/single-sign-on/sso_homepage.png)

-Click the application panel, will jump to the url you set in configuration and automatically log in to the application.
+Click on a tile in the application list, it will jump to the homepage URL of that application with GET parameter: `?silentSignin=1` and automatically log into the application if the application has integrated with Casdoor SSO (so it will recognize the `?silentSignin=1` parameter and perform silent login in the background).